JulianGalang/JulianGalang/README.md

 ### Hi there 👋
 - 🔭 I’m currently studies on SMK Bina Mandiri Multimedia
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning
-- ⚡ Fun fact: nothing hehe
+- ⚡ Fun fact: nothing
 <!--
 **JulianGalang/JulianGalang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.